iotaledger/goshimmer/docOps/docs/apis/communication.md

 | `finalizedTime`   | `string` | Time when message was finalized.    |
 | `error`   | `string` | Error message.
 Omitted if success.    |

-##  `/messages/:messageID/consensus`
+##  /messages/:messageID/consensus

-Return message consensus info such as opinion and FCoB data.
+Return message consensus info such as opinion and FCoB data based on the messageID.

 ### Parameters